Last editedJun 20236 min read

 There are many reasons why alternative payment methods have become so popular in recent years.
-One of the key causes of the expansion is the fact that shopper’s payment habits are changing.
+One of the key causes of the expansion is the fact that shoppers’ payment habits are changing.
 They no longer wish to be restricted by traditional forms of payment, desiring a convenient, hassle-free payment experience.
-Furthermore, checkout technology has become much more sophisticated, making the implementation of alternative payment methods significantly easier for merchants.
+Furthermore, checkout technology has become much more sophisticated, making implementing alternative payment methods significantly easier for merchants.

-In short, alternative payment methods provide customers with the convenience and choice they’re looking for.
+In short, alternative payment methods provide customers the convenience and choice they want.
 They enable people to pay in a way that suits them, so as a merchant, it’s especially important that you’re able to offer a broad range of payment options at the checkout point.
-That way, you can gain an edge on your competitors, who may only offer traditional forms of payment.
+That way, you can gain an edge over your competitors, who may only offer traditional forms of payment.

-Alternative payment methods can also be beneficial for companies that wish to enable seamless cross-border payments.
-While many countries will be well served by traditional credit cards, you may need to offer alternative payment methods to reach global customers, particularly those in emerging regions of the world.
+Alternative payment methods can also benefit companies that wish to enable seamless cross-border payments.
+While traditional credit cards will well serve many countries, you may need to offer alternative payment methods to reach global customers, particularly those in emerging regions of the world.

 Put simply, customers want a payment experience that’s as frictionless as possible.
 By offering alternative payment methods, that’s what you’re providing.
-This is especially important for merchants pursuing global expansion, ensuring that you have the opportunity to connect with as many potential customers as possible, on an international scale.
+This is especially important for merchants pursuing global expansion, ensuring you can connect with as many potential customers as possible internationally.

 Now, let’s look at some of the different alternative payment methods in a little more detail: